Wrapping Trees with Christmas Lights

 How Many Lights for Wrapping Trees?

-When wrapping trees with Christmas lights, there are some basic measurements that you need to take into consideration.
-Measure the circumference of the tree trunk, as well as the circumference and count of any branches you wish to wrap with lights.
+When deciding how many lights you'll need to wrap a tree, start by measuring the circumference of the tree trunk and any branches you plan to wrap with lights.
 Determine how much spacing you want both between each light bulb on the string, as well as how far apart you plan to wrap the light strings.
+LED mini lights with 6" bulb spacing are popular for wrapping trunks and branches.

 View our Light Calculation Charts for how many lights are needed on trees.